 A short, neat, conservative hairstyle is important.
 As a general rule, hair length should not extend beyond the lower lobe of the ear or touch the shirt collar.
 Facial hair should be neat and groomed.

 Avoid long hair, wild, untamed styles, long beards or excessive facial hair, or hair dyed in an unnatural color such as pink or blue.

 Limit jewelry and accessories.
 Keep nails clean and trimmed short.

 Avoid heavy aftershave or cologne, excessive jewelry, earrings, and visible tattoos or piercings.

 Exceptions to Every Rule

 This dress code assumes that it's a normal Monday-through-Friday business day, but what lawyer hasn't had to hit the office on a weekend or a holiday?
-You can relax your business casual attire on these days, but always keep in mind that, depending on what type of law you practice, it's not uncommon for a client to come banging at the office door with an emergency.
+You can relax your business casual attire on these days, but always keep in mind that, depending on what type of law you practice, it's not uncommon for a client to come knocking at the office door with an emergency.
 You might also end up in an impromptu conference with another attorney who's also toiling away on the weekend just as you are.
-Everyone knows these aren't normal business hours, but don't take relaxation too far.
+Everyone knows these aren't normal business hours but don't take relaxation too far.

 These rules also apply to law firms.
 Of course, you're free to set your dress code if you're a solo practitioner.
 You're the boss, after all.
 But keep in mind that this dress code is more or less what clients, judges, juries and other attorneys expect.
 And judges, in particular, don't like lawyers to appear before them in shorts.